MARTIMM/gnome-gtk3/docs/content-docs/tutorial/Application/sceleton.md

 Here the **UserWindowClass** is used to separate the GUI buildup from the communication between the main Application and external events.

-The rest of the tutorial will follow the first diagram.
+The rest of the tutorial will follow the first diagram to keep it simple.

 ## The UserApplication